LiamKettle/website/content/_index.md

           date_start: '2020-08-01'
           date_end: ''
           description: |2-
-              * Identified 29 key insights and recommendations for effective communication between autonomous vehicles and drivers through a **systematic review** of 31 articles and analyzing 8500+ comments across 128 participants.
+              * Published strategic recommendations to improve accessibility, communication style, and user experiences of mental health AI chatbots via parallel studies analyzing 19 interviews with **cognitive walkthroughs** and over 1,500 comments from online public forums.
-              * Identified actionable recommendations to increase potential for product growth of meal delivery services through **task, competitor**, and **heuristic analysis**, 5+ **user interviews**, and iterative **prototyping** to explore users' behaviors and motivations.
+              * Enhanced driver safety awareness by advocating 29 key recommendations for effective vehicle-human communication to industry, government, and academic stakeholders through a **systematic review** and **thematic analysis** of 8500+ responses.
-              * Performed **qualitative analysis** of 19 user interviews and over 1,500 comments from online public forums identifying 21 emerging themes across the parallel studies to improve accessibility, communication style, and user experiences of mental health AI chatbots.
+              * Increased potential for product growth by presenting actionable recommendations for design concepts to external stakeholders through **task, competitor**, and **heuristic analysis**, 5+ **user interviews**, and iterative **prototyping** to explore users' behaviors and motivations.
-              * **Managed 20+ researchers** over 7 projects through all phases of research, from study design (literature reviews and planing), data collection (in-person and online recrtuiment), and analysis (qualitative thematic analysis, ANOVA, moderation analysis).
+              * Enabled research growth through the management and **mentoring of 20+ researchers** over 7 projects through all phases of research, from study design (literature reviews and planning), data collection (in-person and online recruitment), analysis (thematic analysis, ANOVA, regression), and report writing.
-              * Demonstrated technical statistics expertise using SPSS and R statistical software to analyze **quantitative** (ANOVA, multiple regression, psychometrics, Bayesian) and **qualitative** (thematic analysis) data including structured and unstructured surveys, performance metrics, and usability tests.
+              * Published 5+ articles incorporating **quantitative** (ANOVA, regression, psychometrics) and **qualitative** (thematic analysis) analyses from structured and unstructured surveys, performance metrics, and usability tests.
-        - title: Summer Research Assistant
+        - title: Research Associate
           company: George Mason University
           company_url: ''
           company_logo: GMU